Nisha Parti, Producer

 Uzma Hasan, Producer

-Uzma Hasan is co-founder and producer at venture capitalist backed Little House Productions.
-Her latest feature FIRSTBORN premiered at this year’s Edinburgh International Film Festival ahead of a worldwide sale to Netflix.
+Uzma Hasan is co-founder and producer at venture capitalist backed-Little House Productions.
+Her latest feature FIRSTBORN premiered at Edinburgh International Film Festival 2016 ahead of a worldwide sale to Netflix.
 Her first feature THE INFIDEL (2010) was released internationally to commerical and critical acclaim, was remade by Viacom India as DHARAM SANKAT MEIN (2015) and as a musical that ran at Theatre Royal Stratford.

-She was Executive Producer on Nitin Sawhney’s multi award winning documentary FLYING PAPER (2014) and Mo Naqvi’s upcoming documentary feature on Qandeel Baloch.
-She is currently developing projects with a diverse range of talent including Guardian film critic Peter Bradshaw, David Baddiel and Nikesh Shukla, as well as with the BFI and Akram Khan Company.
+She was Executive Producer on Nitin Sawhney’s multi award winning documentary FLYING PAPER (2014) and SILENCING SABEEN (2016), a short documentary on Pakistani activist Sabeen Mahmud.
+She is currently developing projects with a diverse range of talent including Guardian film critic Peter Bradshaw, David Baddiel and Nikesh Shukla, as well as with the BFI and Eastman Dance Company.

 Paul Sng, Producer